cmi fpe ltd Directors report

 Dear Members,

-Your Directors are pleased to present the Thirty Seventh Annual Report of John Cockerill India Limited ("the Company") on the business and operations of the Company, together with the audited financial statements for the year ended March 31, 2023.
+Your Directors are pleased to present the Thirty Eighth Annual Report of John Cockerill India Limited ("the Company") on the business and operations of the Company, together with the audited financial statements for the nine months period ended December 31, 2023.

 FINANCIAL PERFORMANCE